The Ambition of Nellie Tayloe Ross

 The legacy of Nellie Tayloe Ross

 Yet despite Nellie’s election as the first woman governor in the nation, at least one Wyoming woman of her time criticized Ross for not going far enough.
-Dr. Grace Raymond Hebard of the University of Wyoming faculty noted in a letter to national women’s suffrage leader Carrie Chapman Catt that the “outstanding reason” Nellie was defeated “was due to the advisors that Governor Ross selected, all men.”
+Dr. Grace Raymond Hebard of the University of Wyoming faculty noted in a letter to national woman suffrage leader Carrie Chapman Catt that the “outstanding reason” Nellie was defeated “was due to the advisors that Governor Ross selected, all men.”

-Similarly, more recent historians have criticized the women's suffrage movement as having not gone far enough—as having settled for the vote alone instead of stepping further, and obtaining real political power.
+Similarly, more recent historians have criticized the woman suffrage movement as having not gone far enough—as having settled for the vote alone instead of stepping further, and obtaining real political power.
 It would be two more generations, many historians believe, before women began organizing for real power beyond the ballot.

-But woman’s suffrage was not Nellie Ross’s main concern.
+But woman suffrage was not Nellie Ross’s main concern.
 She cared about her family, but she also cared deeply about getting things done in the public sphere—that is, about politics.
 She was born during the presidency of Ulysses S. Grant and died in 1977, at the age of 101, during the presidency of Jimmy Carter.
 She followed her ambition, saw her opportunities, took up the power available to her, and used it.

 Resources